-- Put your steak in the smoker, and let it smoke until the internal temperature is 100 degrees.
+- Put your steak in the smoker set at 180-225 degrees and let it smoke until the internal temperature is 100-110 degrees.
 If you're working with a thicker cut of meat - 2" plus in thickness - you'll want to take the internal temperature up to 125 degrees.

-- When your steak gets to the target internal temperature, pull it off the grill and tent it with foil, and turn up the temperature of your smoker to 400 degrees.
+- When your steak gets to the target internal temperature, pull it off the grill and tent it with foil, and turn up the temperature of your smoker to 500+.
 If you have a cast iron skillet, put it in the smoker while it's warming up.

 - Right before you put your steak in the skillet, add a tablespoon of butter.

-- Once the smoker is at 400, put your steak back in.
-After 3 minutes flip the steak, and let it cook for an additional 3 minutes.
-Pull it from the smoker after the 6 minutes of total sear time and wrap it tightly with foil.
+- Once the smoker is at 500+, put your steak back in.
+After 1-2 minutes flip the steak, and let it cook for an additional 1-2 minutes.

-- Let your steak rest for at least five minutes.
+- Let your steak rest for at least 10 minutes.
 If its a thicker cut of meat you can let it rest for up to 20 minutes.